Borrow, Return and Renewal

 - On your search results page, you can filter them with a set of “Tweak My Results” categories on the right-hand side of the search results screen.
 These allow you to narrow your results by selecting one facet value in the categories of “Topic”, “Creator”, “Collection”, “Creation Date”, “Resources Type”, “Language” and “Journal Title”.

-A29: You may click on the “MY LIBRARY CARD” button (at the top right corner) to check current loans, renew items, check for fines and hold requests.
+A29: You may click on the “MY LIBRARY ACCOUNT” button (at the top right corner) to check current loans, renew items, check for fines and hold requests.
 You will also have access to other features such as “Search History” and “Saved Searches”.

-A30: You should sign in to “MY LIBRARY CARD” before making a request for a particular item.
+A30: You should sign in to “MY LIBRARY ACCOUNT” before making a request for a particular item.
 Then, locate the item you wish to request.
 Click on the “Holdings” tab, under the “Request Options”, Click “Hold” to complete the request process.
 When items’ status is available on the shelf, the request item function is not applicable.

 A31: For individual records, click on the envelope icon which is to the right of the preferred record, the result will be sent to your designated email address.
 When there are multiple records you wish to send, begin by clicking on the pin icon at the right of the preferred records to place these items in the “my favourites” (Please sign in to save items in “my favourites” for future sessions).
 Click the “my favourites” button (at the top right corner) to view your marked records.
 Email or print selected items in your list.